Now accepting Telehealth appointments. Schedule a virtual visit.

 The wide range of motion and strength in the shoulder owes much to the structure of muscles and tendons that make up the rotator cuff.
 Your shoulder is a ball and socket joint, with a shallow socket to allow maximum rotation.

 Both sudden injury and long-term repeated overhead motions can cause rotator cuff tears.
 In extreme cases, surgery or joint replacement may be needed, but the majority of shoulder issues respond well to conservative care.
-Joint Regeneration of Lake Oconee specializes in shoulder pain treatment.
+Joint Regeneration specializes in shoulder pain treatment.
 We want to alert you to 5 signs that your shoulder pain is due to a torn rotator cuff.

 5 signs that you’ve torn your rotator cuff